ttelcl/jsdata/README.md

 `-m model`

 Specifies the model to use for subsequent data files (`-f` options).
-The models available are provided by you as a "library" of named models.
-Before the first `-m` option the selected model is the model named "`default`".
+The models available are provided by you as a "library" of named models when you call `runTransformApplication()`.
+Before the first `-m` option, the selected model is the model named "`default`".

 # Operation